 1.1.
 Policy Oversight

-This Seed CX Fork Policy (the "Policy") is maintained and enforced by Seed CX Ltd. ("Seed CX") and each Seed CX subsidiary (collectively "Seed").
-By continuing to use any Seed service, you are agreeing to the terms of this policy and consenting to Seed's implementation and application thereof.
+This Zero Hash Fork Policy (the "Policy") is maintained and enforced by Zero Hash Holdings Ltd. ("Zero Hash") and each Zero Hash subsidiary (collectively "Zero Hash").
+By continuing to use any Zero Hash service, you are agreeing to the terms of this policy and consenting to Zero Hash's implementation and application thereof.

-The Seed CX Operating Committee (the "Operating Committee") is primarily responsible for the review of digital asset Forks and Airdrops, and determining the position that Seed will take.
-Seed legal, compliance, business, technical, risk and research staff may be involved in the process of reviewing new digital assets as per the Seed Token Acceptance Framework, or as part of the Legacy Chain Review, but the ultimate authority to define a Legacy Chain and to decide whether a Fork and Airdrop will be supported by Seed, lies with the Operating Committee.
+The Zero Hash Operating Committee (the "Operating Committee") is primarily responsible for the review of digital asset Forks and Airdrops, and determining the position that Zero Hash will take.
+Zero Hash legal, compliance, business, technical, risk and research staff may be involved in the process of reviewing new digital assets as per the Zero Hash Token Acceptance Framework, or as part of the Legacy Chain Review, but the ultimate authority to define a Legacy Chain and to decide whether a Fork and Airdrop will be supported by Zero Hash, lies with the Operating Committee.

 Changes to the Policy must be approved by the Operating Committee.